-Libre is a queer Mexican-American Veteran born in Suffolk, Virginia who joined the United States Navy straight out of high school where he held a Top Secret security clearance while serving as an Information Systems Technician onboard the Uss Carr during Operation Enduring Freedom and was trained at Blackwater where he was certified to do Non-compliant Boardings as part of the ships tactical VBSS boarding team and was deployed for 6 months to West Africa in 2004.
+Libre is a queer Artist of Apache, Coahuiltecan and Mexican decent who is a Navy Veteran born in Suffolk, Virginia who joined the military straight out of high school where he held a Top Secret security clearance while serving as an IT onboard the Uss Carr during Operation Enduring Freedom and was trained at Blackwater where he was certified as part of the ships tactical VBSS boarding team and was deployed for 6 months to West Africa in 2004.

 After being honorably discharged from the Navy Libre moved to Miami where he was trained as a hairstylist at Paul Mitchell and was a barber for over a decade.

 In 2010 Libre moved to Atlanta where he later created a sustainable urban farm located In the historic Grant Park raising Nigerian Dwarf dairy goats, New Zealand rabbits, and chickens.
 After over a decade as a Barber and Hairstylist he sold his farm and left his successful business and set out on a great adventure with nothing but a backpack and his 5 month old Boykin Spaniel named Riley and flew to Maine to hike the Appalachian trail.

 Thanks to profits from the sale of Grant Park Urban Farm Libre was blessed with the freedom and opportunity to step away from traditional society and have the time and space to dive deep into a primitive nomadic life ripe with reflection and solitude that would lead to the birth of his art.
 He knew his life was lacking art and that wherever this journey lead it would ultimately be to a new life supported entirely by art